This guide explores the basics of home management for brand new homemakers: your attitude, your schedules, and more.

 Let’s discuss what needs to be done at home and how to do it well.

 It all starts here.
-If you know what you are serving your family most days, you are at 75% homemaking success already.
+If you know what you are serving your family most days, you already have 75% homemaking success.

 The absolute hardest part of cooking every day is deciding what to cook every day.
 Everything beyond that has easy solutions, like using leftovers wisely and weaving easy meals into your schedule.